Mathieu Madénian: Life and career

 He landed his first role in Un gars, une fille where he performed various voiceovers alongside Jean Dujardin and his wife Alexandra Lamy.
 He then wrote several one-man shows staged by Kader Aoun, many of which were performed at the théâtre du Point-Virgule.

 Since September 2010, he has been a part of the French television show, Vivement dimanche prochain, presented by Michel Drucker.
 He has a humor column that alternates with Anne Roumanoff, Nicolas Canteloup, or Éric Antoine.

 From 2010 to 2011, he was also involved in Le Grand Direct des Médias with Jean-Marc Morandini shown on Europe 1.

 Since September 2011, he has been a columnist on Michel Druckers show Faites entrer l'invité on Europe 1.

 On 7 January 2015 Madénian did not go to work and escaped the shooting at the offices of the satirical weekly Charlie Hebdo.

-Like many in show business, he has far-left political leanings.